Featuring a multidisciplinary discussion between panellists, live music from professional fiddler and singer Mikey Kenney, and more!

 Dr Caroline Crosfield – took a 3-month sabbatical from her GP position in Kent to serve as a human rights monitor in the West Bank.
 Based in East Jerusalem, her work with the Ecumenical Accompaniment Program in Israel and Palestine (EAPPI) involved monitoring the right of access to worship at the Al Aqsa mosque, accompanying children to school and witnessing their harassment, monitoring demolitions of Palestinian homes and liaising with NGOs to assist, and providing a protective presence for at-risk communities as an international observer, reporting abuses to the United Nations.

-Dan Glazebrook – an educator, writer, political journalist and lyricist, regular contributor to Middle Easy Eye, Counterpunch and the Morning Star.
+Dan Glazebrook – an educator, writer, political journalist and lyricist, regular contributor to Middle East Eye, Counterpunch and the Morning Star.
 Dan is the author of Divide and Ruin: The West's Imperial Policy in an Age of Crisis; Supremacy Unravelling: Crumbling Western Dominance and the Slide to Fascism and co-author with Janet Alder of Defiance: Racial Injustice, Police Brutality, a Sister's Fight for the Truth.

 Musicians: